BeanGreen247/Vim-Cheat-Sheet/README.md

 fx - jump to next occurrence of character x tx - jump to before next occurrence of character x
 Fx - jump to previous occurence of character x
-Tx - jump to after previous occurence of character x
+0- jump to after previous occurence of character x
 ; - repeat previous f, t, F or T movement
 , - repeat previous f, t, F or T movement, backwards
 } - jump to next paragraph (or function/block, when editing code)